marcellbarsony/notes/programming/rust/09-Crates-Modules/01-Crates.md

 2. A package can have either 0 or 1 library crates
 3. A package can have any number of binary crates

+## Binary crates

+If `main.rs` is defined in `src/`, a binary crate is created with the package's name. `main.rs` will be the crate root and the root module.

 ## Dependencies

 Dependencies added to `Cargo.toml` are available globally to all modules

 ```toml
 // Cargo.toml
 [dependencies]